karismatic-megafauna/goals/README.md

 ## What is this?
-A place for me to gather my thoughts, plan and track my goals and generally keep myself honest about the things I want to acheive.
+A place for me to gather my thoughts, plan and track my goals and generally keep myself honest about the things I want to achieve.

 ## Journal
 Trying to do a "commit a day".
 That commit will describe what I have accomplished